yuyan124/sd_tools/README.md

 ### kohya_sd_scripts.ipynb

+1. Open `sdwebui_paint.ipynb`.
-Open `sdwebui_paint.ipynb`, there is `open in colab` tab at the top, click to jump to the colab.
-Change the hardware acceleration to `GPU`。
+2. There is `open in colab` tab at the top, click to jump to the colab.
+3. Change the hardware acceleration to `GPU`。

-Modify the training dataset path, adjusting the relevant training parameters, run all cells, Waiting for training to be completed。
+4. Modify the training dataset path, adjusting the relevant training parameters.
+5. Run all cells, Waiting for training to be completed。